ashgupta1971/DualBootLinuxMint/WithEncryption/dual-boot-with-encryption.md

 1. Launch Virtualbox and allow it to download and install the extension package.
 1. Import all the virtualbox appliances previously exported.

+## Rewrite Veracrypt Volume Header

+1. Boot into your system using the Veracrypt rescue disk.
+1. When prompted, choose the option to rewrite the Veracrypt volume header (key).
+1. Now enter your password to boot into Windows 10.

+Note that you only need to write the Veracrypt volume header once.
+On subsequent boots with the Veracrypt rescue disk, you can just enter your password to reach Windows 10.

 ## Make Separate Images of the Windows 10 and Linux Mint Partitions

-Boot from a USB flash drive containing Clonezilla and use it to make an image of the 150 GiB Windows 10 partition to an external hard drive.
+Boot from a USB flash drive containing Clonezilla and use it to make an image of the 100 GiB Windows 10 partition to an external hard drive.

 Do the same for the Linux Mint partition.